 Most think that contemplating the D-word—divorce—especially as a woman of faith, must have been the result of this big fall in the marriage where one or the other cheated or ran off and did something that shocks everyone.

 Reality is, the thought of divorce can creep up and haunt you quietly for years for reasons that may seem to be minuscule.
-The continuous fights or disagreements on parenting, the missed opportunities to get away alone, the lack of dates and romancing, the conversations that don’t revolve around adulting, the forgotten anniversaries, the lack of excitement and pursuing of one another, the strains of work, parenting and every other responsibility, the bitterness and lack of forgiveness that builds up from a simple reply that was said with a tone that seemed to stab your heart… These small things can all lead to the thought of divorce over time.
+The continuous fights or disagreements on parenting, the missed opportunities to get away alone, the lack of dates, romancing, and conversations that don’t revolve around adulting, the forgotten anniversaries, the lack of excitement and pursuing of one another, the strains of work, parenting and every other responsibility, the bitterness and lack of forgiveness that builds up from a simple reply that was said with a tone that seemed to stab your heart… These small things over time can all lead to the thought of divorce.

 This was me just over a year ago.
 No infidelity, yet I was broken and felt hopeless.
-See my husband and I have been together for years, unlike most 31-year-olds who are just getting started in marriage and starting to have or think about kids, Felix and I had over 15 years of history, good but mostly bad.
+You see, my husband and I have been together for years, unlike most 31-year-olds who are just getting started in marriage and beginning to think about or have kids.
+Felix and I had over 15 years of history, some good but mostly bad.
 We also had three kids with our oldest being 13.

-See, Felix and I were teen parents at the age of 18 and wow did that bring on some challenges very early on.
+Felix and I became parents at the age of 18, and wow, did that bring some challenges very early on.
 We had to instantly become adults and parents all at the same time.
-We were two broken kids that were hurting while trying to figure things out and we just couldn’t.
-Yup, we had break ups and make-ups, we fought, screamed, and did so much that ended up hurting one another.
+We were two broken kids that were hurting while trying to figure things out, and we just couldn’t.
+Yup, we had break-ups and make-ups, we fought, screamed, and did so much that ended up hurting one another.

-I was deeply hurt and so was he.
+I was deeply hurt, but so was he.
 Although I prayed and fasted for years, it reached a point where I just couldn’t believe that we could recover from the pain and hurt.
-I lost my faith, this marriage felt dead, and it was now sucking the life out of us.
-I prayed for God to give me the green light to call it quits, to walk away and rebuild our lives, hopefully happily without each other.
+I lost my faith, our marriage felt dead, and it was now sucking the life out of us.
+I prayed for God to give me the green light to call it quits, to walk away and rebuild our individual lives, hopefully happily without each other.

 I knew there was no way I could please God without faith, and the truth was I had faith, I just didn’t have or want to have faith for my marriage; it hurt too much!
 And that’s where he began, with me handing over my marriage and building the courage to believe that he could do a good thing!
 Soon I believed not only can he do a good thing, but he can do a new thing, something neither my husband or I ever knew before.
 I worked on my faith, my attitude, and my prayer life alone.
 Until one late night, while hosting some friends over who are also married, my husband began to open up on how scary things had gotten.
 That day was the beginning of his journey.